-FXC'S 5 KEY RULES
+PARALYMPIC FXC'S 5 KEY RULES

-1. We score by passing the ball - Each pass = 1 point.

-- 2. The ball must be passed every 2 (two) seconds Players can throw, pass and catch the ball using any part of the body, but they cannot hold it for more than 2 seconds. - 3.
-Players must constantly move on the court Walking or stopping to rest are forbidden, considered fouls and penalized as such. - 4.
-FXC is a mandatory coed sport Each team must have at least 3 (three) member of the opposite gender always on the court. - 5.
-No contact is allowed in FXC With very few exceptions, contact between players is forbidden.
+- 1. We score by passing the ball Each pass = 1 point. - 2.
+The ball must be passed every 2 (two) seconds Players can throw, pass and catch the ball using any part of the body, but they cannot hold it for more than 2 seconds. - 3.
+Players in wheelchairs must remain in constant motion on the court.
+Stopping the wheelchair for more than 2 seconds to rest is forbidden, considered a foul, and penalized accordingly. - 4.
+Paralympic FXC is a mandatory coed sport.
+Each team must have at least 2 (two) members of the opposite gender always on the court. - 5.
+No full contact is allowed in Paralympic FXC.